emilijus-sileikis/WokeVillage/readme.md

 Our main goal is creation of a functional NPC (Non Playable Character) plugin for “Minecraft: Java Edition”, using “PaperMC” server API.
-These NPC's sometimes spawn in vanilla Minecraft villages or by admins executing `'/npc create ...'` command and the NPC could trade resources based on its role (can only specialise in a signle role) for a certain price.
+These NPC's sometimes spawn in vanilla Minecraft villages or by admins executing `'/npc create ...'` command.
+The NPC could trade resources based on its role (can only specialise in a signle role) for a certain price.
 This should add some more interesting gameplay for the players while expanding NPC variation.